THE PATH is your space for making, meaning and momentum

 Includes: Concept and planning development for new work.

-Facilitated by Dr Kellie O'Dempsey this 2-day workshop includes group sessions and individual consultations, critiques frameworks are established where artists safely discuss artwork in a supported environment.
+This 2-day workshop includes group sessions and individual consultations, critiques and frameworks are established where artists safely discuss artwork in a supported environment.
 This facilitated process assists artists to prepare, strategise and experiment building a launchpad towards a future project or artwork.

 Office Hours